openSUSE/py2pack/README.rst

 You can test py2pack from your git checkout by executing the py2pack module.

-Edit `setup.cfg` file changing the version number.
-Adding +1 to the revision number is enough.
-This step is mandatory to install locally the py2pack module.
+Edit `py2pack/version.py` file changing the version number.
+Adding +1 to the revision number and optionally appending .dev1 is enough and makes sure that you can distinguish your hackish version from an installed one.

 From the py2pack directory, install the py2pack module locally.